techascent/tech.ml.dataset/docs/pipeline-operators.md

 * `impute-missing` - Perform missing-value-aware k-means on training dataset to build clusters, generate means from clusters and then use the centroids during later operations to find the clusters that a given column's missing value pertains to and use those means to fill in missing values.
+* `pca` - Standard, vanilla PCA.
+Eigenvectors, means, and eigenvalues are stored as context along with the number of result columns.
+Users can pass in a map with following keys:
+{:method - :svd or :correlation - defaults to svd.
+ :n-components - Number of components.
+Defaults to not-provided.
+ :variance - Fraction of variance to retain.
+Only used if n-components is not in the map.
+Defaults to 0.95.